-Additional operating mode; the benefit is lower downtime costs power loss to its rectifier input without using its battery for support.
-Compare this design to battery whenever rectifier with a traditional UPS that drops input is lost.
-The benefit is lower weak battery causing UPS failure.
+Additional operating mode; the benefit is lower downtime costs

+A dual-fed UPS operating in ESS mode can survive a power loss to its rectifier input without using its battery for support.
+Compare this design with a traditional UPS that drops to battery whenever rectifier input is lost.
+The benefit is lower battery stress and less risk of a weak battery causing UPS failure.